An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Discussion

-The methodology presented in this paper is of general interest beyond the CEAP study.
+The proposed predictor rectifies the problems with the Fay-Herriot predictor and is more efficient than other alternatives considered in the simulations.
+In both the simulations and the data analysis, the efficiency of the proposed method relative to the direct estimator depends on the nature of $\bm{\Psi}_{i}$.
+In the CEAP study, runoff varies less within a county than does sheet and rill erosion, and substantial gains in efficiency from small area prediction are observed for most counties.
+Without the methodology presented in this paper, the use of runoff as a covariate would be impossible.
+Our methodology is of general interest beyond the CEAP study.
 We provide a theoretically sound estimation procedure for use in conjunction with the simple practice of using estimators from related surveys as covariates and response variables.
 The methodology has potential use in a wide range of applications in the area of official statistics.